e-yang08/Light-and-Sound-Memory-Game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)

    &emsp;  Among a couple of challenges including setting up the countdown timer with a progress bar and floating element to right without changing other elements’ location, it was most difficult to manage the timing of activating hovering effect over the start-button.